Cambodian Canadians in the Greater Toronto Area: Religion

 As of 2010 the majority of the Cambodians in Toronto are Buddhist.
-Cambodians of Christian and Muslim faiths are the minorities in their community.
+Cambodians of Christian and Muslim faiths are minorities in their community.

-As of 1999 McLellan wrote that historically older men have performed "much of the Buddhist involvement in Toronto" and that for Cambodian women in Toronto "new concepts of self-expression, service to their community, or leadership opportunities in Buddhist contexts have not been developed."
+As of 1999, McLellan wrote that historically older men have performed "much of the Buddhist involvement in Toronto" and that for Cambodian women in Toronto "new concepts of self-expression, service to their community, or leadership opportunities in Buddhist contexts have not been developed."
 As of 1999 Cambodian Buddhist monks do not engage in conversation with women, or stay alone with them, or touch women in a casual manner due to prohibitions from their interpretation of the religion.

 As of 1999 Cambodian Buddhism cultural activities are held in school auditoriums and halls.
 This is because the primary Cambodian temple is in a neighborhood that does not want activities from the Cambodian community to occur there; in previous occasions this was the case because the former temple was not large enough to hold such activities.

 Some Cambodians are Christian.
 Denominations include Seventh-day Adventist, Catholicism, and Protestantism.